 The memorial design

-Te Paerangi Ataata reflects the enormity of the Erebus tragedy without losing the adventurous spirit of the crew and passengers.
-Its stainless steel and concrete details evoke the stark beauty of the Antarctic environs.
+Te Paerangi Ataata reflects the enormity of the Erebus tragedy while also acknowledging the adventurous spirit of the crew and passengers.